 Due to the large number of students moving in, you will be able to park your car in front of your residence hall for a short period of time.
 Then you will be directed to park in our main parking lot (a half block distance) and return to bring your belongings to your room.
 We recommend that you bring your own hand truck or dolly.
 We are only able to provide a limited supply.

 How do students do laundry?

 Every Residence Center has a laundry facility for students to use.
 The cost is $2.00 to wash and drying is free.
+Students can pay with their DC-1 cards to use the equipment.
 We ask that students purchase high efficiency detergent and moderate the amount of detergent to a quarter cup per load.
 It’s always a good idea to have someone show you how to do laundry before you come to live on campus; everyone knows to separate lights and darks, but there is so much more to know!

 Are cable and internet provided?

 All of our resident bedrooms have an Ethernet port and a cable jack.
 In addition, all of the Residence Centers have Wi-Fi throughout the building.
 Any suite also has a cable jack in the common area living room.
 This service is provided for you in your room and board fees.
 Students just need to provide the Ethernet and cable cords to connect.